esphome/esphome-docs/components/sensor/bme680_bsec.rst

 - ``Calibrating``: BSEC found new calibration data and is currently calibrating.
 - ``Calibrated``: BSEC calibrated successfully.

-Once calibration is achieved, and every ``state_save_interval`` thereafter, the current algorithm state is saved to flash so that the process does not have to start from zero on device restart.
+Every ``state_save_interval``, or as soon thereafter as full calibration is reached, the current algorithm state is saved to flash so that the process does not have to start from zero on device restart.

 See Also
 --------